Stu Grimson

 Stuart Grimson (born May 20, 1965) is a Canadian former professional ice hockey player.
-Grimson played in the National Hockey League from 1989 to 2002.
+Grimson played in the National Hockey League (NHL) from 1989 to 2002.
 During this time, he played for the Calgary Flames, Chicago Blackhawks, Mighty Ducks of Anaheim, Detroit Red Wings, Hartford Whalers/Carolina Hurricanes, Los Angeles Kings, and Nashville Predators.
 Grimson was born in Vancouver, British Columbia, but grew up in Kamloops, British Columbia.

 Playing career

 Grimson was known as an enforcer, with over 2,000 penalty minutes in his career.
 His stature, his reputation as a fighter, and a play on his surname combined to earn him the nickname "the Grim Reaper."
 In his final season, in Nashville, he suffered from post-concussion syndrome and was forced to retire after a fight with Georges Laraque of the Edmonton Oilers.
 He had already been suffering effects before that bout, and even admitted he once blacked out in the middle of a fight.

 His final NHL game was on December 12, 2001, and he officially announced his retirement on June 1, 2003.